 Besides the fact that it sucks up hair, this vacuum is packed with other handy features, including LED headlights for seeing under the furniture, a crevice, an upholstery tool for cleaning dog hair off the sofa, and on-board tool storage.
 It also has a built-in HEPA filter to remove allergens and pet dander while it cleans.

-Carpet-heavy home?
-This top-rated Cat and Dog version from Miele, known for its top-quality engineering, cylinder style designs will power through thick carpets and performs just as well on hard floors.
+Sensitive to every loose strand of hair, particle of dust, or hint of debris?
+Well, the top-rated Cat and Dog version from Miele utilizes a sealed bag dust bin system.
+Miele is known for its top-quality engineering and canister style designs that will power through thick carpets and performs just as well on hard floors.

 Pet hair and allergies

 Dried mud and pet hair are easily thwarted by this model, which comes with an Active AirClean filter.
-It features two electrostatic filters to remove allergens, plus a charcoal-filter to absorb odors.
-If you have pets and allergies this model will get rid of nasties and is easy to empty so you don't need to worry about being triggered by emptying it either.
+It features two electrostatic filters to remove allergens, plus a charcoal filter to absorb odors.
+If you have pets and allergies, this model will get rid of all the nasties and is easy to empty so you don't need to worry about being triggered by emptying it either.

 Ease of use